Modern Minimal Perfect Hashing: A Survey: Conclusion

 \section{Conclusion}

 In this paper, we surveyed state-of-the-art perfect hash function constructions.
 We categorized them by their working principles into approaches based on retrieval, brute-force, and fingerprinting.
 Historically, retrieval based methods performed the jump from logarithmic to constant number of bits per key.
 For this, they tuned the number of choices per key, the retrieval data structure, load factor, and search techniques.
-However, right now, purely retrieval-based methods cannot get below around 2 bits per key.
+However, right now, purely retrieval-based methods cannot get below 2 bits per key.
 With ShockHash and its variants, the lower bound can be reached by combining it with brute-force.
-In the area of perfect hashing through fingerprinting, we saw several different implementations.
-These do not use major new algorithmic ideas, but still achieve major speedups over the older approaches.
+Several authors implement similar variants of perfect hashing through fingerprinting.
 For approaches based on brute-force, PTHash combines the ideas from FCH and CHD to achieve fast queries with good space consumption.
 PHOBIC then optimizes this approach by determining an optimal bucket assignment function.
-PtrHash is a variant of PHOBIC radically optimized for query speed, because of which it dominates a wide range of the trade-off.
+PtrHash and PHast are variants of bucket placement radically optimized for query speed, because of which they dominate a wide range of the trade-off.
 Finally, we looked at the more space-efficient approaches.
 The simple brute-force construction is made practical through the development of RecSplit, which is the first approach that goes a significant step towards the space lower bound.
-SIMDRecSplit and ShockHash then tune this to search in a much more structured way.
+SIMDRecSplit, ShockHash, and MorphisHash then tune this to search in a much more structured way.
 They finally get beaten again by less structured brute-force again using \consensus, which achieves extremely small space consumption.